Is San Miguel de Allende Overrated? An Honest Take

 Published Jul 3, 2026 · updated Jul 3, 2026

-Short answer: yes, a little, but not in the way people mean when they say it.
-San Miguel de Allende is genuinely a good-looking colonial town, and it deserves the awards it keeps winning.
-What’s overrated is the idea that it’s a “real Mexico” discovery.
-It’s one of the most Americanized, most expensive towns in the country, and pretending otherwise is where visitors get burned.
-Go in knowing that, and you’ll have a good time.
+Short answer: yes, a little, but not in the way people usually mean it.
+San Miguel de Allende is a genuinely good-looking colonial town, and it earns the “best small city in the world” awards it keeps collecting from travel magazines.
+What’s overrated is the pitch that it’s a “real Mexico” discovery.
+It is one of the most Americanized, most expensive towns in the country, and pretending otherwise is exactly where visitors get burned.
+Go in knowing that, budget for it, and you’ll have a good time.

 The case against

 - It doesn’t feel like the rest of Guanajuato.
-You’ll hear as much English as Spanish in the center.
-The real estate, the galleries, the boutiques, they’re aimed at second-home buyers and weddings, not local families.
+Around the Jardín you’ll hear as much English as Spanish.
+The galleries at Fábrica La Aurora, the interior-design boutiques, the wedding planners, the second-home real estate offices near the Instituto Allende: all of it is aimed at expats, weddings, and San Antonio weekenders, not local families.

-- The center is small and busy.
-The photogenic core around the Parroquia is maybe a few blocks.
-On weekends it fills with tour buses and wedding parties, and it can feel more like a set than a town.
+- The center is small and gets slammed.
+The photogenic core around the Parroquia is maybe six or eight blocks.
+On weekends and during peak festival dates it fills with tour groups, drone operators, and wedding parties spilling out of the churches, and it starts to feel like a film set that charges admission through its restaurant bills.

 The case for

-- The food scene is strong.
-Because money flows here, the restaurants are good.
-If you’re going to pay tourist prices anyway, at least the quality backs it up.
+- The food scene is legitimately strong.
+Because money flows here, the kitchens are good.
+If you’re paying tourist prices anyway, the quality mostly backs it up.
+The Tuesday and Sunday markets, tacos at the Mercado El Nigromante area, and the produce at Mercado de San Juan de Dios show the everyday side without the markup.

 How to do it without sticker shock

-- Eat one block off the Jardín, not on it; prices drop fast.
+- Eat one block off the Jardín, not on it.
+Prices drop fast.
+Comedores and taquerías near Mercado El Nigromante and along the side streets serve locals at local rates.

-- Treat it as a two-night stop in a wider Bajío trip, and it stops feeling overpriced and starts feeling worth it.
+- Frame it as a two-night stop in a wider trip.
+Slot into a colonial cities route through the Bajío and San Miguel stops feeling overpriced and starts feeling worth it.
+Try to build a whole trip around it and the bill catches up with you.

 More from Guanajuato